tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 ### Further Comments

-It is useful to display the SoarCalc plugin in conjunction with the Windy.com "Sounding forecast" pane and I would recommend you to do this.
+It is useful to display the SoarCalc plugin in conjunction with the Windy.com "Sounding forecast" pane and I would recommend that you to do this.
 As all calculations are based on the same data it would indeed be natural for the SoarCalc parameters to be amalgamated with the "Sounding forecast" pane.
 Indeed LCL/Cu base is already shown on the "Sounding forecast" pane BUT there is a problem:
 Currently LCL shown in the "Sounding forecast" pane is incorrect whenever the surface pressure is higher than 1000hPa.

-So PLEASE do not look at the discrepancy and assume that it is SoarCalc that is incorrect.
-That is not the case.
+So PLEASE do not look at the discrepancy and assume that SoarCalc is incorrect.
+This is not the case.

 It remains to use the plugin and gain practical experience of its usefulness.
 Unfortunately, the winter is currently upon us in the northern hemisphere.
 I can only try to draw experience from comparison with RASP in Australia, New Zealand and South Africa.
 The usefulness of this is limited by the facts that high resolution models are not available for these locations and I am unable to compare with the actual soaring conditions.
 However, the numbers do seem to correspond reasonably well.
+(Note: since writing the above the 1.5km resolution "ACCESS" models have become available in Australia)

 ### Further Development